BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

 - External Links and Contact Information: Some profiles include contact information or links to freelancing platforms, which could be legitimate, but in some cases, it's used to create a perception of authenticity.
 If these links lead to minimal or duplicate portfolios, it could be another indication of a fake network.

-- Location-Based Trust SignalsRecently: it has been observed that many of these accounts are now adapting by specifying locations, sometimes even providing exact details about small and mid-sized cities where they are supposedly based.
+- Location-Based Trust Signals: Recently it has been observed that many of these accounts are now adapting by specifying locations, sometimes even providing exact details about small and mid-sized cities where they are supposedly based.
 This seems to be an attempt to create a greater sense of trust and authenticity.

 ![stolen people DPRK](https://github.com/user-attachments/assets/17b10a5d-300d-4eae-99a6-d1d9de8733cc)